-We are in Newburg, Md. helping two new moms while I work on a fourth book, a fictional romance set in the California Gold Rush.
+We have traveled from Newburg, Md. to Missouri, Iowa, South Dakota, and now Montana.
+At the end of July we we will head for stops in Idaho, Oregon, California, Utah, New Mexico, Texas, and throughout the deep South.
+I'm finishing up final edits on "The Hiss," and when those are done, I'll return to writing book five, a fictional romance set in the California Gold Rush.
 Two young sisters are marooned amid a horde of sex-starved miners after a stranger swindles them out of their money.

 Washington, N.C.; Paducah, Ky.; Stone Lake, Wisc.; St. Ignace, Mich.; Rangeley, Maine

-Many have asked about the writing trailer and requested photos.
-The trailer is 16 ft long, 7 ft wide.
-I use it as an office while I travel the United States with my husband.
+Many have asked about the writing trailer and have requested photos.
+The rolling office is 16 ft long, 7 ft wide.
 It is equipped with 1" insulation; finished, light reflecting walls; rubber floor for comfort, cushioning, and sound reduction; heat; AC; six outlets; four shop lights; two writing stations; trailer-wide cutting table; custom built-in cabinetry; and multiple pieces of office equipment.
 It is cramped, especially compared to the big office I gave up to go on the road.
 See photos below.
 We caravan around the country, my husband driving the RV and pulling the trailer.
 I drive the SUV.
 The most common question I receive about this arrangement: How much for a snow cone?
 LOL.
 Actually, what I hear the most is: Do we pay two campground fees?
 Never.
-The trailer gets electric from the RV, unless I need AC or heat.
-In such case I find an alternate hookup, usually an empty campsite, and ask to pay a small fee to hook up to electric.
-I have never paid more than $5 per day for electricity, and sometimes I get it for no charge.
+The trailer plugs into the 30 AMP on the power post; the RV plugs into the 50 AMP using a 50/30 step-down adapter.
 We took this route because we wanted to travel but I refused to give up my office in "retirement."
 I need a quiet place to write.
 It has turned out to be a great investment.
 I have my morning prayer time in the trailer and it gives my husband some quiet in the RV to do paperwork, read, or nap.
 I don't regret the cost.